Flake2121/pypycalc/README.md

 # pypycalc

-pypycalc is a pythagorien calculator made in python that calculates pythagorien triples at mas it is relitively optimesed currently but i will expand on this in future.
+pypycalc is a pythagorien calculator made in python that calculates pythagorien triples at mass, it is relitively optimised.It  feartures a visualisation system to visualise the triples you discover.

-sorry for spelling i made this quick